rafworkonly/rafworkonly.github.io/submit.md

 - What am I grateful for?
 - What do we need to change?

-To supercharge your experience you could:
+To supercharge your writing experience you could:
 - Sit by an open window
 - Make a cup of green tea
 - Listen to music without lyrics whilst writing